-The red variety (also New York 12-696) is an interspecific new breed between Wayne ( Mills x Ontario x Sheridan ( Herbert x Worden ).
-They are genes of Vitis labrusca and Vitis vinifera contain.
-The intersection of hybrid took place in the USA in 1825 by the breeders Richard Wellington and GD Oberle.
-The vine was named after the very popular in the US German-American General Friedrich Wilhelm von Steuben (1730-1794), who served as a Prussian officer under Frederick the Great (1712-1786).
-In 1777 he went to America and was from 1778 to 1784 in the Revolutionary War the Inspector General of George Washington's (1732-1799) Army.
-The variety was crossing partner in the two new breeds Corot Noir and Noiret,
+The red grape variety (also New York 12-696) is an interspecific new breed between Wayne ( Mills x Ontario ) x Sheridan ( Herbert x Worden ).
+They are genes from Vitis labrusca and Vitis vinifera contain.
+The crossing of the hybrid was done in the USA in 1825 by breeders Richard Wellington and GD Oberle.
+The vine was named after the very popular German-American general Friedrich Wilhelm von Steuben (1730-1794), who served as a Prussian officer under Frederick the Great (1712-1786).
+He went to America in 1777 and was the Inspector General of George Washington's (1732-1799) Army in the Revolutionary War from 1778 to 1784.
+The variety was a cross partner in the two new varieties Corot Noir and Noiret,

-The medium to late ripening, abundant vine is prone to black rot, but generally good resistant to many vine diseases and frost to minus 29 degrees Celsius.
-She produces wines with subtle Foxton that are sold as rosé or bright white wines ( Blanc de noirs ) to be produced.
-But it is mainly for the Tafeltrauben- and Grape juice production used.
-The variety is in the east and midwest of the USA is widely used and is for example in the states Illinois.
-Indiana (10 ha), New Hampshire, Iowa (3 ha), new York (8 ha) and Pennsylvania (18 ha) cultivated.
-In 2010, 39 hectares of vineyards were expelled (Kym Anderson ).
+The medium to late ripening, productive vine is susceptible to black rot, but generally well resistant to many vine diseases and frost to minus 29 ° Celsius.
+It produces wines with a subtle Foxton made as rosé or lightly pressed white wines ( Blanc de noirs ) to be produced.
+But it is mainly used for Tafeltrauben- and Grape juice production used.
+The variety is in the east and midwest United States widespread and is used for example in the states Illinois.
+Indiana (10 ha), New Hampshire, Iowa (3 ha), new York (8 ha) and Pennsylvania (18 ha) grown.
+In 2010, 39 hectares of vineyards were shown (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Ursula Brühl, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,